informationgrid/ingrid-docker/README.md

 This installation is not for production.
 It intended use is to get an impression of the functionality.
 This README covers only configuration for a local test case.
 The Editor (and Keycloak) require additional configuration to make this services production ready.

-Clone this repository and open a shell in it.
+Clone this repository, open a shell in it and execute the `start_demo.sh` script.
+It might ask for a sudo password.
+Alternatively you can execute the steps manually (see below).
 The setup works on localhost or on a remote machine.
 If you're on a remote, you have to change the HOST-variable, see section *Change Host*.
 This setup may cause problems if you're on a mac, see section *Remarks for Mac Users*.

 ```sh
 # Use the provided sample .env file.